JineshPatel1/WeatherApp-VUE/README.md

 # WeatherApp-Vue
-Weather App Deployed using Azure Static Apps
+Weather App Deployed using Azure Static Apps and Github Actions for CI/CD

 Reference taken from
 Youtube Video on how to build it using VUE and JS.